 - Your legs.
 It’s fine to rub or stroke your legs gently, but make sure that your partner doesn’t use too strong of deep tissue pressure.
 Because your blood volume increases when you’re pregnant, blood flow in your legs can slow down, making you prone to clots.
 So deep tissue massage on your legs could dislodge a clot.

 - Pressure points.
-As we hinted at above, in reflexology, you have pressure points in some regions of your body — like your wrist, ankle, or between your fingers — that are said to cause contractions.
-These areas should be avoided until you’re at term and your doctor confirms it’s OK.
+As we hinted at above, in reflexology, you have pressure points in some regions of your body, like your wrist, ankle, or between your fingers.
+Some people say that massaging these areas may cause contractions, but there’s currently no evidence to support the claims.

 There is a bit of research on the safety of massage for pregnant people.
 Talk to your doctor about your risk.
 There are some conditions of pregnancy when you shouldn’t use massage.